Who uses it? What do users say about it? Where is it used? Etc.

 Although it began as a simple garage project for a local ski club in Canmore, Canada, in 2010, others have found VolunteerSignup.org on the web, or learned about it from other users, planting seeds elsewhere which have flourished.
 It has grown and spread remarkably well considering that it is not advertised.

 Below are the cities that use VolunteerSignup.org the most.
 Calgary and Edmonton have "home town" advantage; New York, Chicago and LA are the three largest US cities, so a large number of users in those cities makes sense.
-But Melbourne, Australia?
+But Melbourne and Brisbane in Australia?
 We have no idea how VolunteerSignup.org became so popular there (but are delighted).

 Overall, we'd say that VolunteerSignup.org is mainly used where the tradition of volunteerism and citizen engagement is strong, and where people are open to new ways of doing things.